harrycresswell/harry/README.md

 Write your **Sass** inside `./assets/scss`.

 With the server running (`npm start`) Hugo will watch your Sass for changes, then pipe them to `./public/css/main.css` and reload the browser.

+### Site structure

+The main structure of the site live is `./themes/hc-starter`, so this is where you will need to go to change layouts, partials, shorcodes and taxonomies.